expressive-code/expressive-code/packages/@expressive-code/core/README.md

     - `useThemedSelectionColors?: boolean`

-      Whether the theme is allowed to style selected text.
+      Whether the themes are allowed to style selected text.
 Defaults to `false`.

       By default, Expressive Code renders selected text in code blocks using the browser's default style to maximize accessibility.
 If you want your selections to be more colorful, you can set this option to `true` to allow using theme selection colors instead.